 - Engage departmental support for the work of the Center.

 - Raise student awareness of the ‘value’ of investing in opportunities to acquire greater proficiency in navigating workplace, ethical risks.

 - Support relevant research which advances thought leadership and supports ethical conduct in business.

 - Provide resources to assist in publishing ethics.

 - Develop events to engage external stakeholders, sharing knowledge in business ethics.

-- Students will have access to NASBA Ethical Leadership Certification.
-The program, provided online, by the NASBA Center for the Public Trust, was developed with the support of O.C. and Linda Ferrell
+- Give students access to NASBA Ethical Leadership Certification.
+The program, provided online by the NASBA Center for the Public Trust, was developed with the support of O.C. and Linda Ferrell.

 - The Center will make available NASBA Center for the Public Trust, ethical leadership certification for professionals.
 Provided online the material was supported with input from O.C. and Linda Ferrell.

-- The Center Director will work with faculty to determine their needs for ethics resources and support ethics and social responsibility research.
+- The Center Director works with faculty to determine their needs for ethics resources and support ethics and social responsibility research.

 Updated: August 31, 2017